cybertraining-dsc/fa20-523-330/project/project.md

 ## 1. Introduction

 Brazil has the largest E-commerce market in Latin America.
 "It has been estimated that the country accounts for over one third of the region's ecommerce market"[^2].
 However, the growth of the potential e-commerce giant has problems that could potential stunt its long term growth.
-In this analysis I will try to better illustrate a better picture to determine more partical ways to increase e-commerce growth in Brazil and possibile by extention this method can be superimposed on other regions of the world.
+In this analysis will attempt to better illustrate a better picture to determine more partical ways to increase e-commerce growth in Brazil and possibile by extention this method can be superimposed on other regions of the world.